phdye/smollm3-openwebui/doc/User-Guide.md

    ```

 ### Command‑line Options
-- `--wsl [<distro-name>]` – runs Open WebUI inside the default WSL distribution or the one specified.
+- `--wsl [<distro-name>]` – runs Open WebUI inside the default WSL distribution or the one specified while keeping Ollama on the Windows host so it can access the GPU.
 This is useful when Docker is not available.
 Specify a distribution name returned by `wsl -l` when targeting a non-default distro.

 ### What Happens During Installation
 1. **Directory preparation** – all files live under `%LOCALAPPDATA%\smollm3_stack`.